mila-iqia/climate-cooperation-competition/README.md

 The notebook has a walkthrough of how to train RL agents with the simulation code and how to visualize results from the simulation after running it with a set of agents.

+For those who have **limited access to Colab**, please try to use [**free GPUs on Kaggle**](https://www.kaggle.com/kernels/fork-version/105300459).
+Please notice that Kaggle platform requires mobile phone verification to be able to access the GPUs.
+One may find the **settings** to get GPUs and internet connect on the right hand side after clicking on the link above and login.

 # Training RL agents in your simulation